Little Lola shows risks of buying lockdown kittens online

-Cats Protection urges the public to be aware of the dangers of buying a kitten online during the coronavirus pandemic.
+Cats Protection is urging the public to be aware of the dangers of buying a kitten online during the coronavirus pandemic.

 Sadly the COVID-19 pandemic has created the ideal conditions for unscrupulous vendors to sell kittens that may be sick, poorly socialised or too young to be safely parted from their mothers.

 With the average cost of buying a cat rocketing by nearly £100 this year, buyers could be duped into buying poorly kittens from sellers posing as caring and responsible breeders.